MeGaNeKoS/GeoBypasser/README.md

 Proxy selection follows these rules:

 1. **Tab specific rule** – If a tab is assigned a proxy, it takes priority. **All network requests** from that tab will be proxied.
+   > Not available on Chrome/Chromium due to limited proxy control
 2. **Main site rule** – If the tab URL's domain matches a configured rule, the proxy from that rule is used. **All network requests** from that tab will be proxied.
+   > Not available on Chrome/Chromium due to limited proxy control
 3. **Request domain rule** – If the request URL matches an existing rule, **only those specific requests** will be proxied.
 4. **Default proxy** – Used when no other rule matches.
 5. **Direct connection** – Used when no proxy rules apply.